Stephanie041996/Activity_App/README.md

 ![screenshot](./images/screenshot.png)

-> Group Productivity is a mobile-only app where you can sign up (and/or sign in) using only your name, create groups and add activities.
-View created groups, created by all users and view  your own groups and activities.
-Keep track of the mins you spent on your activities, stay motivated by comparing to others in the group, make it a fun competetion.
+> Group Productivity is a mobile-only app built with ruby on rails where you can sign up (and/or sign in) using only your name, create groups, and add activities.
+View created groups, created by all users, and view your own groups and activities.
+Keep track of the mins you spent on your activities, stay motivated by comparing to others in the group, make it a fun competition.
+This Ruby on Rails capstone project is based on an app for grouping activities by a goal with your family/friends.
-This Ruby on Rails capstone project is based on an app for grouping activities by goal with your family/friends.
+>
 ## Basic Features and Usage:
 -  Home screen
 -  Basic login: You can log into the app or signup with just a user name. *(Icon automatically assigned)*